okonomichiyaki/supercat/000-SUPERCAT.md

 This is a non-player system, or "bot", for playing the board game Arcs.
 It's intended for solitaire play, i.e. one human playing against one or more bots.
 Although it can also work as the 3rd or 4th opponent in a multiplayer game, using it in this way has not been tested thoroughly.

 SUPERCAT is not an "automa" but is instead a simulation-style bot.
 Rather than streamline any mechanics, it attempts to interact with all of the rules of the original game using conditional procedures which mimic a human opponent.
-The bot deviates from the rules in a few important ways, but will follow every other rule in the game apart from these changes:
+The bot deviates from the rules in a few important ways, but will follow every other rule in the game apart from these changes: *(see the section titled "Differences from the non-solo game" for more details)*

 - the bot's hand of cards is abstracted to retain some uncertainty and "fog of war"
 - there are optional difficulty modifiers to make the solo experience more challenging